Kotlin/KEEP/proposals/multi-field-value-classes.md

 }
 ```

-## Description
+## Syntax

 Value classes are declared using soft keyword `value` as inline classes are.
 In Kotlin/JVM they also need `@JvmInline` annotation (several examples are above) before [Valhalla project](https://openjdk.org/projects/valhalla/) release.
 After the release, Valhalla value classes would become the default and expected way to create ones in Kotlin/JVM because they offer more optimizations than it is possible to do for pre-Valhalla value classes.
-So the latter are marked with annotations.
+So the latter are marked with annotations in Kotlin/JVM.

-The reasons why the feature is implemented in Kotlin for pre-Valhalla JVMs too are:

-* Valhalla is only JVM, while Kotlin is not.
-* Valhalla would hardly be adopted in Android in any nearest future because Android Runtime is still compatible with JVM 1.8.
-* Adoption of new JVM’s is quite slow.

 As any other class, value classes can declare member (except inner classes), be a member of some other class, have generics, extensions and other language features.